bluestormcreative/jsforwp-react-bootcamp/barkparkapp/public/notes.md

 -   Update alerts to be dashmessages with timeouts
 -   Save events to Firebase
 -   Save userData to Firebase
+-   Text user a link to a unique QR code 10 minutes before the time of their slots.

 QUESTIONS FOR ZAC